mariamji19-DataFairy/ChessBI/docs/stack.md

 - **Python**: API ingestion with retry/caching, data validation scripts
 - **GitHub Actions**: Free CI/CD for automated testing

-**Why portfolio-strong**: Demonstrates modern analytics patterns, zero cloud cost, skills transfer to Snowflake/BigQuery production stacks.
+**Why valuable**: Demonstrates modern analytics patterns, zero cloud cost, skills transfer to Snowflake/BigQuery production stacks.

 ---

 ## Project Goals

-ChessBI is designed as a **LinkedIn-worthy portfolio project** that demonstrates modern analytics engineering practices.
+ChessBI is designed as a **production-style analytics project** that demonstrates modern analytics engineering practices.
 The platform must be:

 1. **Reproducible**: Anyone can clone, setup, and run locally in minutes
 2. **Local-first**: No cloud dependencies or API keys required for core functionality